Fishing - Popular Smallmouth Bass Flies

 2. Crayfish Flies

-Crayfish are a major food source for smallmouth bass.
-In many rivers, they are not just an option; they are a staple.
-That makes crayfish flies among the most important smallmouth bass flies you can carry.
-When bass are feeding close to the bottom, a convincing crayfish pattern can be hard to beat.
+Crayfish are a major food source for smallmouth bass, especially in rivers and rocky environments.
+In many systems, they are not merely an occasional meal; they are a staple.
+That makes crayfish patterns among the most important smallmouth bass flies you can own.

 How to fish it:

-– Pause often to imitate a vulnerable crayfish.
+– Pause often to imitate a crawfish stopping and hiding.

-In clear water, bass often track a crayfish fly for several feet before committing.
+In clear water, bass may follow a crayfish fly for several feet before committing.
 That is a good sign.
-It means the pattern is close enough to natural prey to trigger interest.
-If the bass are following but not taking, slow down and reduce unnecessary movement.
+If they follow but do not eat, slow the retrieve and reduce unnecessary movement.

 3. Hexagenia Mayflies